dword-design/try-github-logo-puppeteer-light/README.md

 Run `yarn start` to download the file from inside GitPod via `wget`.

-Now you have git changes although it should be the same file.
+Now you have Git changes although it should be the same file.